Union monuments at Gettysburg > Wisconsin > 2nd Wisconsin Infantry

 Aggregate 233

-From the right (south) side pf the monument:
+Text from the right (south) side of the monument:

 Mustered into U.S. Service June 18, 1861